yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-client-shell.md

 ## Connect using third party clients

-Because YugabyteDB is PostgreSQL-compatible, you can use third-party PostgreSQL clients to connect to your YugabyteDB clusters in YugabyteDB Managed.
+Because YugabyteDB is PostgreSQL- and Cassandra-compatible, you can use third-party clients to connect to your YugabyteDB clusters in YugabyteDB Managed.

-To connect, follow the client's configuration steps for PostgreSQL, and use the following values:
+To connect, follow the client's configuration steps for PostgreSQL or Cassandra, and use the following values:

 - **host** as shown on the **Settings** tab for your cluster
-- **port** 5433
+- **port** 5433 for YSQL, 9042 for YCQL
-- **database** name; the default database is yugabyte
+- **database** name; the default YSQL database is yugabyte
 - **username** and **password** of a user with permissions for the database; the default user is admin

 Your client may also require the use of the cluster certificate.
 Refer to [Download the cluster certificate](../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).